4.63.2 LB&I WIIC Practice Network Knowledge Management

 Foreign Tax Credit Practice Network

-Jurisdiction to Tax - Outbound
+Jurisdiction to Tax Practice Network

-1. The U.S. taxes its citizens and residents on worldwide income, without regard to its geographic source.
-Generally, nonresident aliens are only taxed on income that is effectively connected to a U.S. trade or business conducted within the United States, or which is U.S. source fixed, annual, determinable or periodic income.
+1. The Jurisdiction to Tax (JTT) PN’s activities are described in the Jurisdiction to Tax Individual book on the Individual Outbound shelf.
+The United States taxes its citizens and residents on worldwide income, without regard to its geographic source.
+Generally, nonresident aliens are only taxed on income that is effectively connected to a U.S. trade or business conducted within the United States, or which is U.S. source FDAP income.
 Consequently, the first issue the examiner will need to resolve is whether the United States has jurisdiction to tax.
-A determination of the tax status of the individual for U.S. purposes is required.
+A determination of the residency status of the individual for U.S. tax purposes is required.

 Offshore Arrangements Practice Network

-1. Offshore arrangements are sometimes used by U.S. taxpayers to avoid or evade payment of required U.S. taxes through nominee and other arrangements designed to hide ownership of income and assets.
+1. The Offshore Arrangements (OA) PN activities are described in the Offshore Arrangements book on the Individual Outbound shelf.
+Offshore arrangements are sometimes used by U.S. taxpayers to avoid or evade payment of required U.S. taxes through nominee and other arrangements designed to hide ownership of income and assets.
 These types of arrangements pose a significant compliance risk and examiners must understand how these arrangements work and the tools available to address these transactions.

 1. Offshore banking activities

-U.S. Business Activities (USBA) Practice Network
+U.S. Business Activities Practice Network

 1. Identification of a U.S. trade or business or permanent establishment